 Once I did accept a friend request once from someone I didn’t know, but who had a lot of common friends.
 But then I unfriended them immediately when they posted something really derogatory about the LGBTQ community.
 I didn’t even know that person, why would I continue any sort of connection with someone who posts something derogatory about my friends and family?
 I didn’t even flinch before clicking “unfriend” because I didn’t really know them anyway.

 But since then – I’ve only unfriended two people.
-One who posted something really offensive about gay sex (between two MEN of course, because sex between two WOMEN is okay because it’s hott) and one who compared liberals to Nazis.
+One who posted something really offensive about gay sex (between two MEN of course, because sex between two WOMEN is okay to this type of person) and one who compared liberals to Nazis.

 Now…when I see either of those people in public?
 I go out of my way to be nice.
 No hard feelings!
 My thought is that my Facebook page is where I want to connect with people that make me happy.
 And if you think I’m a Nazi, or if you think the relationship my gay family has with their spouse is disgusting, then I don’t want to share my life with you.
 I don’t mind being nice to you in the real world at all, but I don’t want you privy to the things I share on Facebook.

 And until yesterday?
 I didn’t think much about this.
 But it turns out The Hiders?
 Don’t like it.
 They think it’s cruel and hurts people’s feelings and think that you should just hide someone to avoid that.

 And it’s funny because I’m all about spreading joy and not spreading negativity.
 So, to find out that something I do really upsets people?
 Is shocking.

 Now – if either of those people confronted me?
 I could tell them exactly what it was – and no hard feelings – I just don’t want to share the intimate details of my life to someone who judges me or my family so harshly.